Translations of this article are available.

-This document explains how and why using web standards will let you build websites in a way that saves time and money for the developer and provides a better experience for the visitor.
-Also discussed are other methods, guidelines and best practices that will help produce high-quality websites that are accessible to as many as possible.
+This document attempts to explain how and why using web standards will let you build websites in a way that saves time and money for developers and provides a better experience for visitors.
+Also discussed are other methods, guidelines and best practices that will help produce high-quality websites that are accessible and usable to as many people and browsing devices as possible.

-When the Internet and the web became mainstream in the second half of the nineties, web browser vendors had not yet implemented CSS, Cascading Style Sheets, well enough for web developers to be able to use it to control the presentation of an HTML document.
-The lack of implementation is partly understandable, considering that the specification for CSS Level 1 was published in 1996, and the specification for CSS Level 2 was published in 1998.
+When the Internet and the Web became mainstream in the second half of the nineties, web browser vendors had not yet implemented CSS (Cascading Style Sheets) well enough for web developers to be able to use it to control the presentation of an HTML document.
+The lack of implementation is partly understandable considering that the specification for CSS Level 1 was published in 1996 and the specification for CSS Level 2 in 1998.

-Since HTML was never meant to be used to control the presentation of a document, hacks, invalid code, and vendor-specific elements (tags) and attributes were used.
+Since HTML was never meant to be used to control the presentation of a document, hacks, invalid code, and vendor-specific elements and attributes were (and still are) used.
 Validation was something that very few knew about or used.
-Tag soup is a very descriptive name for this kind of code.
+Tag soup is a very descriptive name for this kind of HTML-like code.

 As new versions of web browsers were released, CSS support was improved and extended, but not at the rate it should have been.
-Despite browser vendors being slow to implement CSS, we have now reached a point where web browsers with reasonable CSS support are being used by so many that there is no longer any reason not to use HTML the way it was meant to be: to describe the structure of a document, not its presentation.
+However, despite browser vendors being slow to implement CSS properly, we have now reached a point where web browsers with good CSS support are being used by so many that there is no longer any reason not to use HTML the way it was meant to be: to describe the structure and content of a document, not its presentation.
 For that, we can now use CSS, which was designed specifically for that purpose.

-This document focuses on XHTML 1.0 Strict for structure, CSS Level 1 and Level 2 for presentation, and ECMAScript 262 for scripting (not that there are a lot of scripting examples).
+This document focuses on HTML 4.01 Strict for structure, CSS Level 1 and Level 2 for presentation, and JavaScript for scripting (not that there are a lot of scripting examples).

 When a document is said to adhere to web standards, it means that the document, besides using the above technologies: